eonist/Babel/README.md

 > [!NOTE]
 > - Babel is based on token price.
 (An avarage usecase should cost 0.01$ - 1$ per month)
-> - 5k words to 10 languages: whit gpt-4-turbo: $0.267 * 10 = $2.67
+> - 5k words to 10 languages: with gpt-4-turbo: $0.267 * 10 = $2.67
-> - 5k words to 10 languages: whit gpt-3.5-turbo: $0.015 * 10 = $0.15
+> - 5k words to 10 languages: with gpt-3.5-turbo: $0.015 * 10 = $0.15
-> - Using other models from other providers could decrease cost signifincantly. (coming soon)
+> - Using other models from other providers could decrease cost significantly. (coming soon)
 > - Only translating diff change will reduce running cost to near zero. (coming soon)

 ## Support

-If you encounter any problems or have questions, feel free to [open an issue](https://github.com/your-user-name/Babel/issues) on GitHub.
+If you encounter any problems or have questions, feel free to [open an issue](https://github.com/eonist/Babel/issues) on GitHub.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.